Proxmox - Resize Debian VM Disk

 sudo reboot

-After completing these steps, your Debian VM should have a resized disk.
-Ensure that you have backed up important data before making any changes to your VM.
+After these steps, the Debian VM should have a resized disk.
+Back up important data before making changes.
+Optional: create a snapshot first, e.g. qm snapshot 108 test-resize.